MikePehel/hotswap/readme.md

 4. **Note Placement**
    - Ensure tracks are named to match your labels
-    - "Ghost" should appear after the label name if utilzing different tracks for Ghost Notes
+   - "Ghost" should appear after the label name if utilizing different tracks for Ghost Notes
    - Ensure instruments are named with "_{{LABEL}}" to match instruments to tracks
-    - "_Ghost" should appear after the label name for ghost note instruments.
+   - "_Ghost" should appear after the label name for ghost note instruments
    - A ghost note instrument will be required if you want to differentiate ghost notes
    - Use the "Place Notes" function to automatically distribute notes
    - Ghost notes will be placed on dedicated ghost tracks if available

+5. **Rerendering**
+   - Select source instrument containing source phrase
+   - Configure render settings via Render Config dialog (OPTIONAL)
+   - Use Rerender button to create new sampled instrument
+   - Lock/unlock instruments as needed for workflow

 ### Label Editor Interface